St. Joseph's University (New York)

 St. Joseph's University, New York (SJNY, SJU or St. Joe's) is a private Catholic university in New York State, with campuses in Brooklyn and Long Island.
-The university provides education at the undergraduate and graduate levels, offering degrees in more than 54 majors, special course offerings and certificates, affiliated and pre-professional programs.
+The university provides education at the undergraduate and graduate levels, offering degrees in more than 54 majors and other programs.

 History

-Originally named St. Joseph's College for Women, the college was founded by the Sisters of St. Joseph of Brentwood under the leaders of their superior Mother Mary Louis in response to the need for a day college for young women.
-It is the only historical women's college in the borough of Brooklyn, NY.
-SJC received its provisional charter from the Regents of the University of the State of New York on February 24, 1916.
+Originally named "St. Joseph's College for Women", the college was founded by the Sisters of St. Joseph of Brentwood under the leaders of their superior Mother Mary Louis in response to the need for a day college for young women.
+It is the only historical women's college in the New York City borough of Brooklyn.
+SJC received its provisional charter from the Regents of the University of the State of New York in 1916.

 After the college outgrew its original Brooklyn facilities at 286 Washington Avenue, it moved to its present site at 245 Clinton Avenue in 1918.
-The college's first baccalaureate degrees were conferred on fourteen graduates on June 17, 1920, and the first valedictorian was Beverly Stubbenhouser.
-The college was accredited in 1928 by the Middle States Commission on Higher Education.
+The college's first baccalaureate degrees were conferred on fourteen graduates in 1920 and the first valedictorian was Beverly Stubbenhouser.
+The college was accredited in 1928 by a predecessor to the institution's current institutional accreditor, the Middle States Commission on Higher Education.
 The regents granted St. Joseph's College an absolute charter in 1929.
-Reverend William T. Dillon, J.D., professor of philosophy, served as dean of the college and later its president.
 St. Joseph's opened a laboratory preschool, the Dillon Child Study Center, in 1934 following several years of research in the field of child development.
-S. Vincent Thérèse Tuohy assumed the presidency in 1956.
 McEntegart Hall, a multi-functional building housing the library and classrooms, opened in 1965.